ISP and the basic sciences

 ISP believes that support to the basic sciences indeed contributes to poverty reduction, although the link may be indirect.
 In the evaluation of ISP’s operation 2003-2010, it was concluded that basic science is a necessary condition for technological improvement and productivity increases in agriculture, manufacturing, and the service industries including health sciences.

-A World Bank study of 55 developing countries states that there is a significant and positive association between the prevalence of science, maths, and engineering graduates and per capita GNI.
+A World Bank study of 55 developing countries states that there is a significant and positive association between the prevalence of science, mathematics, and engineering graduates and per capita GNI.

 WHAT IS ISP’S APPROACH?

-ISP was founded in 1961, and has for almost 60 years of operation established a successful model for strengthening the capacity in the basic sciences mathematics, physics and chemistry in primarily low and lower middle-income countries.
+ISP was founded in 1961, and has for more than 60 years of operation established a successful model for strengthening the capacity in the basic sciences mathematics, physics and chemistry in primarily low and lower middle-income countries.

 The model applies long-term collaborative support to institutionally based research groups and scientific networks, aiming at strengthening institutional research capacity, producing and disseminating high-quality research results, and graduating MSc and PhD holders.